-17. Do you think this employee know to communicate his ideas both verbally and written effectively?
+17. Do you think this employee knows how to effectively communicate his ideas both verbally and written?

 360 degree Feedback Questions To Gauge Interpersonal Skills

 Interpersonal skills are essential to maintain a healthy and effective workplace environment.
 The questions under this section help you know whether the employee contributes to healthy working culture.
 Further, it measures how the employee reacts and effectively cooperates with the co-workers in the face of a crisis or an obstacle.

 18. Does this employee cooperate with their peers to get the best results for a task?

-19. Do you think the employee follow the instructions given to the tee?
+19. Do you think the employee follows the instructions given to the tee?

 20. Does this employee contribute to a culture open to discussions and values everyone’s opinions and ideas?

 21. Does this employee invest time to improve their skills and learn more from other employees?

-22. Do you think the employee maintains a healthy relationship with the co-workers?
+22. Do you think the employee maintains a healthy relationship with co-workers?

 23. Is the employee successful in managing their emotions?